【薰衣草森林】Lavender Cottage in Taichung, Taiwan

 There are 2 separate gift shops in Lavender Cottage.
 The first one is located by the entrance and the other one is located by the Herb Garden.

 My personal recommendation?
-Create your own bath salt container with an array of color hues with unique smells — perfect for gifting!
+Create your own bath salt container at the main entrance gift shop.
+There’s an array of color hues with unique smells — perfect for gifting!

 Lavender Path